Stevenlutton/Restaurant_Project/README.md

 If you would like to dig deeper into the data yourself I have provided my original data set including only CO Restaurants with a 5 digit zip code, and excluding all records showing a 0 or NULL for the inspection points.
 (Restaurants.csv)

 I used PostgreSQL to filter through the original dataset and have provided SQL queries that I used to get the cleanest and most useful data.
+(Restaurant_SQL.sql)

 If you would like to download the original dataset you can do so [here](https://data.colorado.gov/Municipal/Restaurant-Inspections-in-Boulder-County-Colorado/tuvj-xz3m)